Jenna Elfman Shares Rare Photo Of Her Son Story On His Birthday

 “I bring the love of my children to the love of these people, for sure… because I have two little boys, I know how to give love,” she explained in a 2014 interview (via She Knows).

-Story is not the only one who is celebrating the special milestone this week.
-As was previously covered by The Inquisitr, Alex Trebek turned 80-years-old yesterday and honored the occasion with the release of a new memoir.
+Story is not the only one who is celebrating a special milestone this week.
+As was previously covered by The Inquisitr, Alex Trebek turned 80 years old yesterday and honored the occasion with the release of a new memoir.